-The Associated Students of the University of Hawaiʻi at Windward Community College (ASUH-WCC) have an organized student government to develop a program of activities for students and members of the community.
-ASUH-WCC administers the use of student activity fees.
+The Associated Students of the University of Hawaiii at Windward Community College (ASUH-WCC) have an organized student government to develop a program of activities for students and members of the community.
 Last year ASUH-WCC sponsored the College newspaper, Ka'Ohana, the College literary magazine, Pueo, and other educational, cultural, and social activities.